felix-kaestner/Contao-Docker/README.md

 - adjusted DocumentRoot for Contao 4
 - Configured for Contao CMS
 - Includes some useful tools and presets like git, curl, vim and rsync
+- Preinstalled Visual Studio Code Editor inside the docker container, ready to use

 # Quick Start